UnlyEd/github-action-await-vercel/README.md

         with:
           deployment-url: nextjs-bzyss249z.vercel.app # TODO Replace by the domain you want to test
           timeout: 10 # Wait for 10 seconds before failing
+          poll-interval: 1 # Wait for 1 second before each retry

       - name: Display deployment status
         run: "echo The deployment at ${{ fromJson(steps.await-vercel.outputs.deploymentDetails).url }} is ${{ fromJson(steps.await-vercel.outputs.deploymentDetails).readyState }}"